msqr1/importizer/README.md

 # Modules' side effects

 ## Non-local macros
-- Modules, unlike headers, were explicitly designed to be encapsulated from macros and so they wouldn't leak them.
-Local macros only used in the file that defined them are OK.
-If a macro is defined in a header, and the header get modularized, it will only exist in that module.
-Way(s) to remedy:
+- C++ modules are designed to encapsulate macros, meaning that a macro defined in a header will become local to its corresponding module.
+To ensure macros remain globally available:
-  - Add the macro definition on the command line when compiling for the files that needed the macro (using `-D...`).
+  - Define the macro via compiler command-line (using `-D...`).
-  - Refactor the macro definition into a separate header, `#include` that where the macro is needed, and add the new header to `ignoredHdrs`.
+  - Refactor the macro into a separate header, include it where necessary, and add it to `ignoredHdrs`.
-  - Add the macro-containing headers to the `ignoredHdrs` (recommended when the header's sole purpose is to provide macros).
+  - Add the macro-containing headers directly to `ignoredHdrs` (recommended when the header's sole purpose is to provide macros).

 ## Transitive includes
-- Modules are completely separate from each other.
-A transitive include is not propogated across imported modules.
-Way(s) to remedy:
+- Modules do not propagate transitive includes.
+To avoid missing dependencies:
-  - Include everything you use before modularization, so the tool would keep it automatically.
-You could use clangd with strict missing and unused include to help you.
+  - Include what you use (IWYU) before modularization, so the tool would keep it automatically.
+Use tools like clangd with strict IWYU to help you.

 ## Forward declarations
-- If a header file is converted into a module, a forward declaration will become attached to that module.
-But since the real declaration is in another module, the compiler will error on an entity being attached to more than one modules.
-Way(s) to remedy:
+- When converting a header to a module, any forward declarations become part of that module.
+This can lead to conflicts if the full declaration exists in another module.
-  - If you are using forward declaration to break cyclic dependency, you are out of luck.
-The only way is to refactor the entity needed by both files into another file, and include it in both.
+  - If forward declarations are used to break cyclic dependencies, refactor the shared entity into its own file and include it in both modules.
-  - (This is the only way for external forward declaration) #include the file that declared the forward-declared entity and remove the forward declaration.
+  - (Only way for external forward declarations) Include the full declaration by #include-ing the corresponding file and removing the forward declaration.
 Note that this may lengthen header build in transitional mode.
-  - If you absolutely need to minimize header build time in transtional mode, you can modify the modularized preamble as follow, not recommended because it is quite ugly:
+  - In transitional mode, if you ABSOLUTELY need to save on header compile time, you might adjust the modularized preamble as follow:
     ```cpp
-    #ifdef CPP_MODULES // Or the value of mi_control
+    #ifdef CPP_MODULES // Replace with your mi_control value
-    // ...
-    // Import all module(s) that exported the forward-declared entity
+    // Import modules that export the forward-declared entity
     #else
-    // ...
-    // Add all forward declaration(s) here
+    // Place forward declarations here
     #endif
     ```